Wondering what client gallery delivery option to choose? Let’s compare two great choices, Pixieset vs Shootproof!

 *15% Commission on print sales

-Both Pixieset and ShootProof have Client Galleries, Print Fulfillment, E-Commerce, a Mobile App, Online Proofing, a Lightroom Plugin, and Social Sharing.
+Both Pixieset and ShootProof have Client Galleries, Print Fulfillment, E-Commerce, a Mobile App, Online Proofing, a Lightroom Plugin and Social Sharing.

 So what does Pixieset do that ShootProof doesn’t?

 Pixieset has full website building functionality as an add-on for an additional $12/month billed annually or $15/month billed monthly.
 They also have a free plan, just keep in mind you won’t be able to connect your own domain in the free plan.
-ShootProof isn’t a full-on website builder like Squarespace or Shopify, but you can easily integrate your ShootProof Gallery and e-commerce with your existing website if you have one or you can simply have your ShootProof Gallery, and add an about page within ShootProof.
+ShootProof isn’t a full on website builder like Squarespace or Shopify, but you can easily integrate your ShootProof Gallery and e-commerce with your existing website if you have one or you can simply have your ShootProof Gallery, and add an about page within ShootProof.

 What does ShootProof do that Pixieset doesn’t?

-ShootProof has more functionality you need to actually operate and grow your business such as; email marketing & automation, the ability to have contracts signed via email (and legal contract templates you can license), reporting, secure archiving, integrations with studio management systems and other applications, phone and email support, training videos, vendor galleries, packages, gallery music, and even user permissions just for the bride.
+ShootProof has more functionality you need to actually operate and grow your business such as; email marketing and automation, the ability to have contracts signed via email (and legal contract templates you can license), reporting, secure archiving, integrations with studio management systems and other applications, phone and email support, training videos, vendor galleries, packages, gallery music, and even user permissions just for the bride.

-With automated emails, you can send your emails to gallery visitors at specific times for things like sale reminders, cart abandonment, gallery expiration etc. You can even target based on gallery activity (like if they favorited photos, added photos to the cart, etc.) Besides the massive time-savings of automated emails, the stats show that photographers who have email automation in place make more sales.
+With automated emails you can send your emails to gallery visitors at specific times for things like sale reminders, cart abandonment, gallery expiration etc. You can even target based on gallery activity (like if they favorited photos, added photos to the cart, etc.) Besides the massive time-savings of automated emails, the stats show that photographers who have email automation in place make more sales.

 No more paper contracts!!
 The one feature that really sets ShootProof apart from Pixieset is the option to be able to send and have the client sign contracts and model releases.
 If you’re not already having your clients sign their contracts electronically via email instead of dealing with paper contracts, this change alone will save you so much time and hassle.
 From one photographer to another, do yourself the favor of electronic contracts!
 ShootProofs electronic (e-signature) contracts are included in your plan.
-If you go with Pixieset you can create a DocuSign account for $10-$25/month depending on how many contracts you need to be signed in a month.
+If you go with Pixieset you can create a DocuSign account for $10-$25/month depending on how many contracts you need signed in a month.
 Contracts and releases can be purchased directly on ShootProof through the LawTog, and range in price from a one-time fee of $40 to $175, keeping everything conveniently located in one place.

 Send documents to your clients quickly and easily by linking them together!
 Your client receives one email and is walked through the flow of reading and signing the contract and then paying their invoice (or the first installment on their invoice).
 Your clients will also have the option of enrolling in AutoPay so they never miss a bill date!
 Or you can enable automatic email reminders about open invoices for those who don’t select the AutoPay option.